t-mart/monoff/README.md

 inactive for however many minutes.
 Click it, and the monitors turn off.
 - **Portable**: Everything about it is self-contained in the .exe and does not require an installer.
 You can even run it from a USB stick.
-- **Convenient**: I wrote this program because I purchased some monitors whose power switches were hard to reach.
-Now, I can just click an icon in my taskbar.
+- **Convenient**: Just click an icon in your taskbar, or press a keyboard shortcut.
+I made this program because the power button on my monitors is hard to reach.
 - **Safe**: This program is open-source, and you can inspect the code and build it yourself.

 You can also specify a delay before the monitors turn off, so that you can